rileyschenck/website/_posts/2023-07-07-Tucker-GPT.md

 ![Plot1]({{ site.url }}{{ site.baseurl }}/assets/images/ct3.png)
 ![Plot1]({{ site.url }}{{ site.baseurl }}/assets/images/ct4.png)

 The output using the angriest pieces of context about "White men" shows how Carlson plays on feelings of anger, racism, and fear using sarcastic straw man arguments meant to inflame.
-Similar messaging is used when talking about Putin and Russia, employing sarcastic straw men to paint liberals as obessed and blinded by their hatred of Russia.
+Similar messaging is used when talking about Putin and Russia, employing sarcastic straw men to paint liberals as obsessed and blinded by their hatred of Russia.

 ![Plot1]({{ site.url }}{{ site.baseurl }}/assets/images/t7.png)
 ![Plot1]({{ site.url }}{{ site.baseurl }}/assets/images/russia.png)